textpattern/textpattern.github.io/tags/thumbnail.md

 : **Default:** unset.

 `name="image name"`
-: Specifies which image thumbnail to display by its image name as shown on the Textpattern [Images administration panel](https://docs.textpattern.io/administration/images-panel).
+: Specifies which image thumbnail to display by its image name as shown on the Textpattern [Images panel](https://docs.textpattern.io/administration/images-panel).

 `poplink="boolean"`
 : If set, the image will be rendered in a popup window.